clojure-recipes/clojure-recipes/ch-03-rest-server-compojure/README.md

 **[Clojure Recipes](https://github.com/juliangamble/clojure-recipes) - Chapter 3 - Creating a REST Server in Compojure**

-This is the sample code for this chapter.
+This is the code for Chapter 3 of Clojure Recipes.

 **Benefits**